g9moonmappers/rover/setup/startup.md

 - Add → By topic → `/map` → Map → OK
 - Add → By topic → `/camera/camera/depth/color/points` → PointCloud2 → OK

-## Optional - Manual Control
+## (Optional - Manual Control)
-If you want to manually drive the robot to build the map before launching autonomous exploration, open a new terminal and run:
+If you want to manually drive the robot using a keyboard, open a new terminal and run:
 ```bash
 source /opt/ros/humble/setup.bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard